Skip to main content

 You have several practical options for maintaining electrolyte balance:

 • Electrolyte drink mixes — Look for products that provide 500-1,000mg of sodium per serving with minimal sugar.
+See our LMNT vs Liquid IV comparison or browse our full electrolyte comparison to find the best option.
 Many popular sports drinks are too low in sodium and too high in sugar to be effective.

 • Salt your food generously — If you are active and sweating regularly, you likely need more sodium than the general population.
 Salting your meals is the simplest way to replenish.